aemelius/aap_central_automation/README.md

 # What is this repository?
 This repo maps the layout described in [https://www.redhat.com/en/blog/creating-ansible-controller-config-code-pipeline] and contains the generic logic to manage organization-wide configuration as code in Ansible Automation Platform (AAP).

-# What else is needed to implement and organization-wide configuration as code solution?
+# What else is needed to implement an organization-wide configuration as code solution?

 A project pointing to this repo needs to be created in Ansible Automation Platform.
 In the referenced article[^1], the project is named **controller_automator**.